gammu/gammu/docs/manual/smsd/inject.rst

     Configuration file to use, default is /etc/gammu-smsdrc, on Windows there is no default and configuration file path has to be always specified.

+.. option:: -l, --use-log

+    Use logging as configured in config file.

+.. option:: -L, --no-use-log

+    Do not use logging as configured in config file (default).

 For description of message types and their parameters, please check documentation for :option:`gammu savesms`.